Colin Turkington

-Colin Henry Turkington (born 21 March 1982) is a British racing driver from Northern Ireland who competes in the British Touring Car Championship for Team BMW.
+Colin Henry Turkington (born 21 March 1982) is a British racing driver from Northern Ireland who competed in the British Touring Car Championship most recently for Team BMW.
 He is a 4 time BTCC champion, winning the title in 2009, 2014, 2018 and 2019, having made his debut in the series in 2002.

 Career

 Early career

 Turkington, who was born in Portadown, began his racing career in the Ulster Karting series in 1993.
 He competed in autograss in 1996 and 1997, before moving on to the Northern Irish Metro Championship in 1998, where he won his first title.
 He moved on to the Ford Credit Fiesta Zetec Championship in Britain in 1999, winning the title in 2001.

 British Touring Car Championship

 Team Atomic Kitten (2002)

 Turkington moved to the BTCC in 2002.
 His first BTCC drive was in a year-old MG ZS, sponsored by the pop group Atomic Kitten, partnering fellow Fiesta graduate Gareth Howell.
 He finished 14th in the Drivers' Championship.